 Ali's decision to set up his fund was during this period of rampant inflation.
 He immediately realised that, were money to be borrowed in shekels, with the face value amount repaid, the fund would very quickly evaporate.
 So he told his family that the all loans would linked to the dollar value at the time of borrowing.

-Each of the haredi cousins asked his rabbis and rebbes if what Ali proposed to do was permitted.
+Each of the haredi cousins asked his rabbi or rebbe if what Ali proposed to do was permitted.
 And all the rabbis maintained it was absolutely forbidden.
 None suggested a Heter iska or any other alternate.
 One can only wonder why.

-Please don't accuse me here of haredi-bashing.
+Please do not accuse me here of haredi-bashing.
 The cousins and their rabbis are well-versed in Jewish law.
 The way the question is asked often is the problem, and vested interests may affect the framing of the rabbical inquiry.
 If the question was, "Is what my uncle doing acceptable in terms of halacha?", then the response must be no. If the query is, "How can we make this work within the accepted framework of halacha?", the answer may have been very different.
-There may even have been some negotiation with Uncle Ali of which I remain unaware.
+Perhaps there was some negotiation with Uncle Ali of which I remain unaware.

 But at the time Ali was setting up his loan fund, his nephews' rabbis did not yet know what this gentile knew all too well.
 They told Ali that his arrangement was unacceptable.
-Only Ephrayim, Béla's son tried to speak reason to them.
-"Don't you understand?", he told his cousins, "He doesn't owe any of us anything.
-He doesn't have to give us a penny.
-You are needlessly making him angry and he will react . . . you'll see.
+Only Efrayim, Béla's son, tried to speak reason to them.
+"Do you not understand?", he told his cousins, "He does not owe any of us anything.
+He does not have to give us a penny.
+You are needlessly making him angry and he will react ... you'll see.
 None of us will get anything."